Got a yen for the food of strong men? Miriam shows how to make the Middle-Eastern working man’s lunch.

 Cover the eggs and peels in plenty of cold water; bring to a simmer.

-Drizzle a layer of olive oil over the suface.
+Drizzle a layer of olive oil over the surface.
 This prevents the water from evaporating during the long cooking period.
 Simmer the eggs, covered, over the very lowest flame you can achieve for 6 hours or overnight.
 They are delicate, creamy eggs, unlike any others.

 Put 2 cups of dried chickpeas in a separate bowl.
 Cover them with plenty of water and let them soak overnight.
 As with the beans, drain them, and cook in fresh water till soft.
 It’s not a sin to open a can of chickpeas either.
-Although fresh-cooked always taste the best, canned chickpeas still make good choumous.
+Although fresh-cooked always taste the best, canned chickpeas still make good hummous

 Do not add salt to either beans or chickpeas till they are completely cooked and easy to mash.